wandb/wandbot/README.md

 # wandbot

 A question answering bot for Weights & Biases [documentation](https://docs.wandb.ai/).
-This bot is built using [langchain](https://python.langchain.com/en/latest/) and openai gpt-4.
+This bot is built using [llama-index](https://gpt-index.readthedocs.io/en/stable/) and openai gpt-4.

 ## Features

-- Utilizes retrieval augmented generation with FAISS index and Tfidf search, and a fallback mechanism for model selection.
+- Utilizes retrieval augmented generation, and a fallback mechanism for model selection.
 - Efficiently handles user queries and provides accurate, context-aware responses
 - Integrated with Discord and Slack, allowing seamless integration into popular collaboration platforms.
 - Logging and analysis with Weights & Biases Tables for performance monitoring and continuous improvement.